Sam Simon: Personal life

-Simon was married to actress Jennifer Tilly from 1984 to 1991; they remained friends after their divorce.
+Simon was married to actress and fellow poker player Jennifer Tilly from 1984 to 1991; they remained friends after their divorce.
+As of 2018, Tilly receives 30 percent of net proceeds that Simon's estate receives from the show.
 He married Playboy Playmate Jami Ferrell in 2000, and the marriage lasted three weeks.
 Simon was engaged to chef and caterer Jenna Stewart around 2011.
 In 2012, he began dating Kate Porter, a make-up artist; they were together until his death.

 Simon became a vegetarian at the age of 19 and when joining People for the Ethical Treatment of Animals around 2000, he turned to veganism.
 He had three dogs.

 He lived in Pacific Palisades, Los Angeles, in the restored Bailey House, designed by Richard Neutra.
-After his home was destroyed by a fire in 2007, Simon redesigned it to be environmentally friendly; much of the interior is constructed from recycled materials while solar panels provide virtually its entire power needs.
+After his home was destroyed by a fire in 2007, Simon redesigned it to be environmentally friendly; much of the interior is constructed from recycled materials, while solar panels provide virtually its entire power needs.
 The building has a Leadership in Energy and Environmental Design Gold certificate.
 He had an extensive art collection; he owned paintings by Thomas Hart Benton, John Singer Sargent and one of the original casts of Auguste Rodin's The Thinker.
 He also had a sculpture by Robert Graham and works by Alberto Vargas, Gil Elvgren, Ed Ruscha and Richard Estes.

 Illness and death

 In late 2012, Simon was diagnosed with terminal colorectal cancer that later metastasized to his other organs, including his liver and kidneys.
 He had been feeling ill for some time and had earlier been misdiagnosed.
 He was given between three and six months to live; chemotherapy treatment reduced the size of his tumors over the following six months.
-He arranged for his fortune to be left to various charitable causes, stating "The truth is, I have more money than I'm interested in spending.
+He arranged for his fortune to be left to various charitable causes, stating: "The truth is, I have more money than I'm interested in spending.
 Everyone in my family is taken care of.
 And I enjoy this."
 Simon died in his Los Angeles home from complications of the disease on March 8, 2015, aged 59.
-His remains were interred at Westwood Village Memorial Park Cemetery in Los Angeles.
+His remains are interred at Westwood Village Memorial Park Cemetery in Los Angeles.

-Controversy surrounds the management of his trust, and the lack of donations to groups that he supported in his lifetime.

-The Simpsons episode "Waiting for Duffman" was dedicated to him.
+Controversy surrounds the management of his trust as well as the lack of donations to groups that he supported in his lifetime.The Simpsons episode "Waiting for Duffman" was dedicated to him.